03 Apr Mayoral elections 2023

 As soon as the winner is declared, a rush will be sent.

 The catchline will be topic POLL, keyword Mayor followed by the specific election and council serial number.
-For example, rush with the outcome of the Bedford mayoral election will be catchlined: POLL Mayor Bedford 1
+For example, rush with the outcome of the London mayoral election will be catchlined: POLL Mayor London41

 The category code will be: XTJ